-All news is old news, so here's some new news: NYC underground legend Ed Pastorini (he of 101 Crustaceans) has released a record under his own name, a
+Ed Pastorini (he of 101 Crustaceans) will finally release a record under his own name,

 Meanwhile, Jennifer and Oren (along with drummer Chris Vatalaro) recently contributed a track to the compilation